wcs7777/pronunciation-extension/README.md

 - [AmazonPolly](https://aws.amazon.com/polly/) (1 year of free tier)
 - [OpenAI](https://platform.openai.com/docs/overview) (there is no free tier)
 - [DeepSeek](https://deepinfra.com/login?from=%2Fdash#) (there is no free tier)

-Tip: if you have a good internet speed, decrease the Real voice fetch timeout (ms) to around 1200.

 Install here [How2Say](https://addons.mozilla.org/en-US/firefox/addon/How2Say/)